paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 Fiber.Start.Do(Event1).SkipFrames(10).Do(Event2);
 ```
 ### Update, LateUpdate and FixedUpdate
 By default, Fibers run on `Update()` which occurs once per frame.
-If `Time.timeScale` is changed then the time between updates changes accordingly. `FixedUpdate()` is on a reliable timer so that it is called regularly - more than once per frame if the frame rate is low. `LateUpdate()` is called once per frame after `Update()`.
+If `Time.timeScale` is changed then the time between updates changes accordingly. `OnFixedUpdate()` is on a reliable timer so that it is called regularly - more than once per frame if the frame rate is low. `OnLateUpdate()` is called once per frame after `OnUpdate()`.
 Use it to control a third-person camera so that any character movements are complete.
 ``` c#
 Fiber.Start.OnLateUpdate.Begin.Do(FollowingCamera).
 Again;
 Fiber.Start.OnFixedUpdate.Begin.Do(BlinkMessage).Repeat(10);